 - As Sea Soul Blessings grows, how can we best give back to nature?

-Well, here’s our current answer to the last question – we do this by donating 10% of our purchase price directly to environmental causes from every sale.
-Every month, we make a decision about which cause to donate to this month.
+Now we donate 10% of our purchase price directly to environmental causes from each sale.
+Every month, we make a decision about which cause to donate to that month.

 We’re donating via Work for Good – so you can find us over there too.